DanielHoffmann32/AlignmentStatistics.jl/README.md

 # AlignmentStatistics

-Julia package for statistical analysis of sequence alignments.
+Julia package for statistical analyses of sequence alignments.